Future of transit

 Diverse alternative transportation modes

-Micromobility solutions and shared transit options are redefining how individuals navigate the final mile between transit hubs and their final destinations, reducing reliance on personal cars.
-These flexible systems integrate seamlessly with existing urban infrastructure to create fluid movement patterns.
+Shared micromobility solutions are redefining first- and last-mile connectivity between transit hubs and destinations, reducing reliance on personal cars.
+These flexible, on-demand transport systems integrate with existing urban infrastructure to create fluid movement.

 Active cycling

-Dedicated bike lanes foster safer commuting routes for urban cyclists daily.
+Dedicated protected bike lanes foster safer active commuting routes for urban cyclists.

 Shared mobility